-The primary mission of the Institute on Napoleon and the French Revolution is preparing doctoral and masters students for careers as history professors at colleges and universities.
-Although some of the Institute’s graduates have gone on to jobs in law, politics, business, and university administration, most have sought and achieved positions in academia.
-Since 2013 graduates have been offered tenure-track positions at institutions including the University of Lethbridge (Canada), the State University of New York at Adirondack, Francis Marion University, Saint Bonaventure University, Gordon State College, and Dalton State College.
-They have also received offers of permanent instructorships, visiting professorships, and postdoctoral fellowships at the University of Western Sydney (Australia), the Colorado College of Mines, Florida Atlantic University, the University of Central Florida, Georgia State University, Northwest University, Samford University, and Florida Southwestern State University.
+The primary mission of the Institute on Napoleon and the French Revolution is preparing doctoral students for careers in academia.
+Although many of the Institute’s graduates have gone on to jobs in law, politics, business, and university administration, most have sought and achieved positions in colleges and universities.
+Since 2013 graduates have been offered tenure-track positions at institutions including the University of Texas at San Antonio, Columbus State University, University of Lethbridge (Canada), Naval War College, Francis Marion University, Northwest University, and Gordon State College.
+They have also received offers of permanent instructorships, visiting professorships, and postdoctoral fellowships at the University of Western Sydney (Australia), the Colorado College of Mines, Florida Atlantic University, the University of Central Florida, Georgia State University, Samford University, the University of Southern Mississippi, and Florida A&M University.

 - Campus Visits: Prospective students are encouraged to visit the Institute at any time throughout the academic year.
 Campus visits normally include meetings with the Institute faculty, lunch with graduate students in the program, a visit to the Napoleon Collection at the Strozier Library, a tour of the campus, and attendance at one or two graduate seminars.
 If you are interested in setting up a visit, please contact Dr. Rafe Blaufarb.

 Application Process: Applications for graduate study at the Institute on Napoleon and the French Revolution are handled through and follow the same procedures as the Florida State University History Department.
 Please consult its website for exact details on procedures and admissions requirements.

 Students are admitted for the Fall semester only.
 Applications are due on December 1st of the previous year.

 - Coursework and other requirements for the M.A. and Ph.D. degrees.
 These are the same as for the History Department.
 Please see the History Department's website for details.